njdreikosen/email_listener/README.md

 }
 ```

-More detailed examples can be seen in each module.
+More detailed examples can be found in each module.

 ## How to Install